 Spanish lavender has similar flowers but are more showy than French lavender and their leaves are not scalloped but straight like English lavender.
 Neither French or Spanish lavender are used much today in cosmetics but are valued more for their ornamental use.

 Munstead, named after Munstead Woods in England, the home of famous gardener Gertrude Jeckyl, is hardy to zone 5, has a great mounding shape and gets about roughly 1.5 feet tall and wide.
 This lovely plant is also drought tolerant and deer resistant.
-In addition, bees love it and it works great as a cut flower, can be dried for use in many crafts and is even used in cooking.
+In addition, bees love it, it works great as a cut flower, can be dried for use in many crafts, and is even used in cooking.
 Did you know lavender can help you sleep?
 Check out an article I wrote last year about ways to use lavender in the home here.

 Munstead’s cousin, Hidcote is pretty much the same except that it is slightly smaller and much deeper in color.